Built-ins

 #floor

-returns the greatest integer value less than or equal to the given
+floor returns the greatest integer value less than or equal to the given

 number.